adriaanjelle/adriaanjelle.github.io/blog/700-nas-build-guide/index.md

 The case is the Jonsbo N2 in white.
 It has room for five 3.5" hard drives, and supports both SATA and SAS.
 These drives are connected to a backplane that connects the drives to the motherboard and supplies power via molex.
 I chose this case for its compact size, good build quality and sleek design.

 **The CPU, RAM, and motherboard**
 I found a good deal on Marktplaats (the Dutch version of eBay) for a used PC.
-It has an i5 4670K, 8 GB of DDR3, an Asrock Z87E-ITX and a Blu-Ray drive.
+It has an i5 4670K, 8 GB of DDR3, an ASRock Z87E-ITX and a Blu-Ray drive.
 It's built in a Cooler Master N200 which I won't use.

 The motherboard is the best part of this setup: it has an mSATA slot on the back, which will allow me to install a small boot drive.
 I can also use it for hosting the Minecraft server with the speed on an SSD, although not quite the speeds on a modern NVMe drive.
 This board also has **six** SATA ports, which makes it perfect for the Jonsbo N2.